robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

     platform: event
 ```

-I use a template sensor to display the image file path that is available as an attribute on the `dummy` camera.
-The sensor is configured in `sensors.yaml`:
+I use a [template sensor](https://www.home-assistant.io/components/sensor.template/) to display the new image file path, which is available as an attribute on the `dummy` camera.
+The template_sensor is configured in `sensors.yaml`:

 ```yaml
 - platform: template